 - Beer mussels in chorizo-tomato sauce

 - Small baking dish

-- 3-4 fresh black mission figs or your favorite variety (see note if fresh figs are not available)
+- 3-4 fresh black mission figs or your favorite variety stemmed and sliced (see note if fresh figs are not available)

 - 2 tablespoons dark brown sugar